-This particular beat is the celebrated Unicorn of Scotland, representing the two unicorns which were used to hold up the Scottish Royal Arms from the 1500s onwards.
-When James VI of Scotland took the thrown of England (as James I of England) in 1603, he updated the animals holding up the Royal Arms to one Crowned Lion and one Scottish Unicorn
+This particular beast is the celebrated Unicorn of Scotland, representing the two unicorns that were used to hold up the Scottish Royal Arms from the 1500s onwards.
+When James VI of Scotland took the throne of England (as James I of England) in 1603, he updated the animals holding up the Royal Arms to one Crowned Lion and one Scottish Unicorn

 Our Expert Opinion

-We’ve experienced fantastic demand for the previous coins in the Queen’s Beasts series and expect it to continue with this coin.
-The fact that it weighs 2oz provides a satisfaction in its tangible weight, allows space for detailed design, and provides a nice balanced portfolio when combined with 1oz coins.
-The fact that the Unicorns are both tax efficient (as British legal tender) and part of a collectible series, means demand will always be high.
+We’ve experienced fantastic demand for the previous coins in the Silver Queen’s Beasts series and expect it to continue with this coin.
+The fact that it weighs 2oz provides satisfaction in its tangible weight, allows space for detailed design, and provides a nice balanced portfolio when combined with 1oz coins.
+The fact that the Unicorns are both tax-efficient (as British legal tender) and part of a collectable series, means demand will always be high.
 Pure gold and silver hold particular desire in the lucrative Asian precious metal market, where demand for the Unicorn will be strong.
-That market also loves anything British and collectible in nature, which should push premiums up in the future, especially as issuance of the current beast withdraws.
+That market also loves anything British and collectable in nature, which should push premiums up in the future, especially as the issuance of the current beast withdraws.

-If you’re seeking as much tax free silver for your money as possible, lower prices can be achieved through buying Silver Britannia coins.
-However, the Britannias are produced every year in higher numbers and may not achieve the same collectible silver coin demand as the Queens’s Beasts coins.
+If you’re seeking as much CGT-free silver for your money as possible, lower prices can be achieved through buying Silver Britannia coins.
+However, the Britannias are produced every year in higher numbers and may not achieve the same collectable silver coin demand as the Queens’s Beasts coins.